GustavFluur/PP1_Business-Website/docs/README.md

 ![Business Ethos](/docs/images/business-ethos.png)

 ## About, Mission and Vision
 Underneath the business ethos section, it states About, Mission, and Vision:

-- About - It shares the story by telling why the organization was established and make a personal attachment for the user why they should choose Stockholm Business Enhencement beneficial.
+- About - It shares the story by telling why the organization was established and making a personal attachment for the user why they should choose Stockholm Business Enhancement beneficial.

 - Mission - how the daily operations appear, and what clients will expect by using services of the Stockholm Business Enhancement.

-- Vision - it what clearly explains what the long-term goals are for organization and also indicates a sense of transparency.
+- Vision - it clearly explains what the long-term goals are for the organization and also indicates a sense of transparency.

 ![About, Mission and Vision](/docs/images/about-section.png)

 ## Distinguished line & Social Media

-- Last section of the homepage is has a clear line for making it easier for the user on what is important or differentiate between company's vison & goals to the social media content.
+- The last section of the homepage is has a clear line for making it easier for the user to what is important or differentiate between the company's vision & goals to the social media content.

-- The social media content is interactive by clicking on the logos and what it does it takes you to that specific social platform.
+- The social media content is interactive clicking on the logos and what it does takes you to that specific social platform.

 ![Social Media](/docs/images/social-media.png)